Fall into Charlotte's Broadway and Museum Experiences!

 10am - Tour at The Mint Museum

-12 Noon - Depart The Mint Museum for Southpark for lunch and a little shopping with an anticipated return time to the Coast of 7:30pm.
+12 Noon - Depart the Uptown Museums for Southpark for lunch and a little shopping with an anticipated return time to the Coast of 7:30pm.

 Loading Map…